jaspervdj/hakyll/examples/hakyll/tutorials/part02.markdown

 only be executed if either `test.markdown` or `template.html` were recently changed.

+## So what's renderChain then?

+Now, we have done pretty much the same as we did with the `renderChain` function in the first part.
+That's right, the `renderChain` is more or less implemented like this.
+So, you will probably use `renderChain` in most cases, but it's handy if you know how it works.

 ## The gist of it

 - Arrows really aren't complicated.
 - Compose them using `>>>`.
 - `HakyllAction` tracks dependencies for you.
 Use it.
+- In most cases, you will just use `renderChain`.